barrucadu/memo.barrucadu.co.uk/memos/mapping-govuk.markdown

 ![Network showing organisation--organisation links.
 [Full size (10240x10240).](/mapping-govuk/organisations.png)](/mapping-govuk/organisations.thumb.png)

+Some organisations are linked to multiple others.
+I guess this means that the child organisation is run as a collaboration under both of the others.
+For instance, the organisation linked to both BEIS and DCMS is the [Office for Artificial Intelligence][].

+[Office for Artificial Intelligence]: https://www.gov.uk/government/organisations/office-for-artificial-intelligence

-But as we'll see in the next two subsections, an organisation with a lot of related organisations (like BEIS) doesn't necessarily have a lot of content.
+As we'll see in the next two subsections, an organisation with a lot of related organisations (like BEIS) doesn't necessarily have a lot of content.

 ### Content linking to its related organisations